hfolcot/lyrics-finder/README.md

 The layout of the page has been kept very basic to keep the methods obvious and simple.
-A dark background image has been used which is gentle on the eye and doesn't draw the users attention.
-The colour scheme uses only three different colours outside of this image.
-These are #26547C (a blue for the buttons), #2E86AB (the :hover colour for the buttons) and #FFD166 which is used for all text on the page.
+A dark background image has been used which is gentle on the eye and doesn't draw the user's attention.
+The colour scheme tries to match this image as much as possible and was created with Coolors.co.

 ## Testing